 sysctl vm.overcommit_memory=1for this to take effect immediately.

 - Make sure to setup some swap in your system (we suggest as much as swap as memory).
-If Linux does not have swap and your Redis instance accidentally consumes too much memory, either Redis will crash for out of memory or the Linux kernel OOM killer will kill the Redis process.
+If Linux does not have swap and your Redis instance accidentally consumes too much memory, either Redis will crash when it is out of memory or the Linux kernel OOM killer will kill the Redis process.
 When swapping is enabled Redis will work in a bad way, but you'll likely notice the latency spikes and do something before it's too late.

 *Upgrading or restarting a Redis instance without downtime